 Various typologies of stakeholders exist, but in order to simplify matters we have identified five common groups.
 The first is those organisations representing public authorities, such as ministries and governmental agencies, but also regional authorities.
 The second group is organisations representing industry, including employer and employee representatives, and intermediate organisations such as chambers of commerce and craft, or organisations representing a specific economic sector.
 Third, the education and training providers.
 Fourth, individual learners, their families and communities.
-And fifth, international donors such as the British Council, GIZ, the EU, and the World Bank.
-NGOs may also be identified as stakeholders.
+And fifth, international donors such as the British Council, GIZ, the EU, and the World Bank, amongst others.
+Non-governmental organisations (NGOs) or the now so-called civil society organisations (CSOs) may also be identified as stakeholders.

 The ILO has set out a list of stakeholders in the development of national qualifications frameworks that may serve as a useful guide here.
-It extends, they note, from the "more obvious stakeholders" to include a call for open public participation in a consultation process that allows 'any person or organisation" to be considered as having "self-identified as a stakeholder."
+It extends, they note, from the "more obvious stakeholders" to include a call for open public participation in a consultation process that allows "any person or organisation" to be considered as having "self-identified as a stakeholder."
 13